sumusvs45/git-hub-practice/readme.md

-"hello git  and git hub
+"hello git  and git hub"
-git a"